12157/M1-Covid-Patient_Management-System_Util/4_Test Plan And Output/README.md

 | L_02 | The software used for the sysytem is tested and if it is passed in the test it is used for the further process	|The inputs required is given | Pass | Pass | scenario Based|
 | L_03 |	Overall system is tested and then it is approved for the next process	| The inputs of the components is given to the system	 | Pass |	Pass |	Boundary Based|

-## Best Practices

- - [x] Checked all the possibilities of output
- - [x] Mentioned all the inputs for better understanding
- - [x] Presented in tabular form for easy understanding
- - [x] Both High level and low level Test plans are shown

  ## About Unity Test Framework

 The Unity Test Framework (UTF) enables Unity users to test their code in both Edit Mode and Play Mode, and also on target platforms such as Standalone, Android, iOS, etc.